davenportLThomas/cpts415/README.md

 <<<<<<<<<<<<<<<SERIAL ALGORITHM>>>>>>>>>>>>>>>>>>>>>>

 The serial algorithm SerialPageRank is a script that needs to be run in Python3.
 Before running, the user must run the following command in their preferred virtual enviroment:

     pip install networkx

-In the script "4.txt" needs to be replaced with the file name of the youtube depth first search results.
+In the script the filenam = "4.txt" needs to be replaced with the file name of the youtube depth first search results on the local machine.